raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step05.md

 ![A Raspberry Pi Zero with a solder-less header](images/1_5-raspberry-pi-zero.jpg)

-Although it is possible to create a robot buggy with most models of Raspberry Pi, I recommend using a Raspberry Pi 3B, 3B+ or 4 as it will be easier to connect and program the Pi using the inbuilt WiFi or Bluetooth.
+Although it is possible to create a robot buggy with most models of Raspberry Pi, I recommend using a Raspberry Pi 3B, 3B+ or 4 as it will be easier to connect and program the Pi using the inbuilt Wi-Fi or Bluetooth.

 #### GPIO pin numbering

 When programming the GPIO pins there are two different ways to refer to them: **GPIO numbering** and **physical numbering**.
 Throughout this course (and in all our resources) we will refer to the pins using the GPIO numbering scheme.
 These are the GPIO pins as the computer sees them.

 ![The layout of the GPIO pins on a 40 pin Raspberry Pi using GPIO numbering, which can be used as a reference guide.](images/1_5-gpio-numbers-raspberry-pi-40-pin-header.png)